psychemedia/island-storynotes/spithead_mutiny.md

 As for the pay?
 Well, that hadn't changed since the time of Charles II, a hundred or more years before.
 That didn't matter so much in times of low inflation, but the current war, and perhaps the early onset of the industrial revolution, meant that inflation was now a thing: prices were increasing and the men could no longer provide for their families as they had even a few short years before.

-Round-robin letters of discontent started to make their way arround Bridport's fleet, ferried by small boars criss-crossing between the ships of war, as it moored at Spithead that month of February.
+Round-robin letters of discontent started to make their way around Bridport's fleet, ferried by small boars criss-crossing between the ships of war, as it moored at Spithead that month of February.

 Copies of the same letter were sent from several of the ships, unsigned, but several of them dated by the same hand, to Bridport's predecessor, the well-loved Lord Howe, invalided out a couple of years ago and currently resting up, in Bath, with a painful bout of gout — the rations for the officers were not so bad as those of the men, which was another cause for complaint.